browserengineering/book/book/reflow.md

 -   It applies all of the drawing commands
 -   And it draws the browser chrome

-I\'d like to get timing measurements on both of these, so that we know what to work on.
-To do that, I\'m basically going to check the wall clock time at various points in the process and do some subtraction.
-To keep it all well-contained, I\'m going to make a `Timer` class to store that wall-clock time, with a method to report how long a phase took.
+I\'d like to measure how long each of these phases takes.
+Python does have various profilers, but the easiest thing to do is to check the clock every now and then.
+To keep it all well-contained, I\'m going to make a `Timer` class to store the time and report how long each phase took.

 ``` {.python}
 import time